State and local teachers’ unions uncertain about reopening in the fall

-(Editor’s note, the letter and interviews for this story were completed prior to the most recent state and local heath orders being announced on July 10 and 13.
-Numbers and other factors cited below may not reflect the most current reality.
-We will update this article as more information becomes available).

 On July 8, the California Teachers Association (CTA), the state-wide teacher’s union, sent a letter to Gov. Gavin Newsom, Assembly Speaker Anthony Rendon, Senate Pro Tem Toni Atkins and Superintendent of Public Instruction Tony Thurmond affirming their support for distance learning at the start of the school year.
 The letter cites the numerous health and safety concerns the union has for its members, as well as the children in their care.
 CTA boasts over 300,000 members.
-The Times reached out to local teachers associations to get their take on the letter.
+Sonoma West reached out to local teachers’ associations to get their take on the letter.

 “Since schools closed in March, CTA has said that the health and safety of our students and educators must always be our top priority and our guiding principle during this crisis,” begins the letter.
 “Much is still being learned about the COVID-19 virus.
 The recent surge in the infection rate and the closure of indoor activities in 26 counties gives us pause around the state’s preparedness for safe in-person school instruction in a short six- to eight-week time frame.
 In this current situation, we believe that the “Precautionary Principle” should guide us.
 This means taking the most preventative action in the face of uncertainty to protect students, educators, and our communities.
 Simply said, California cannot reopen schools unless they are safe.”